Full Signature Aggregation (full-agg)

 As previously noted, the forming of a full-agg signature requires an interactive process.
 Interactivity adds tremendous amounts of complexity to any protocol (great talk on this subject).
 For example, all signers need to be online at signing time.
 Existing protocols that want to integrate full-agg signature aggregation will need to implement and handle this complexity in the future, including newly introduced failure scenarios, privacy implications etc.

 To this date no scheme for full-agg has been developed.
-But such a schemes will use similar ideas as MuSig2 and Bellare-Neven although it is otherwise not related to multisigs.
+But such a scheme will use similar ideas as MuSig2 and Bellare-Neven although it is otherwise not related to multisigs.

 The following properties are desirable when it comes to a full-agg scheme:

 To be clear, just on a theoretical level there is not even a paper released that tackles these goals.
-In comparison, half-agg is already in a far better further developed in this regard.
+In comparison, half-agg is already much further developed in this regard.

 Common-input-ownership heuristic (assuming tx-wide aggregation)